 So why do we support the KCPA?
 Because we care about our customers.
 While kratom companies can cut corners, this is not something we are interested in.
 We ensure all of our products are correctly labeled, reach the high-quality standards outlined by the AKA, and are processed for optimal freshness.

 For kratom to remain legal, the industry must be regulated across the board.
 The Kratom Consumer Protection Act is a good thing and we fully support it here at Oasis Kratom.

 The Future of the Kratom Consumer Protection Act

-The American Kratom Association continues to push forward with their efforts to get the Kratom Consumer Protection Act passed in every state.
+The American Kratom Association continues to push forward with its efforts to get the Kratom Consumer Protection Act passed in every state.
 You can keep current on what is happening by visiting the AKA website.